koopjs/koop-cli/README.md

-  koop new <type> <name>  create a new koop project koop add <type> <name>  add a new plugin to the current app koop remove <name>      remove an existing plugin from the current app koop test               run tests in the current project koop serve [path]       run a Koop server for the current project
+  koop new <type> <name>  create a new koop project koop add <type> <name>  add a new plugin to the current app koop remove <name>      remove an existing plugin from the current app koop list [type]        list plugins added to the current app koop test               run tests in the current project koop serve [path]       run a Koop server for the current project